natcap/invest.users-guide/source/recreation.rst

  * users
  * wkt

 Categorization Tables
 ---------------------

-Categorization Tables are tab delmited text files with three columns: the field name, the field value, and the category name.
-The category name should not contain spaces or symbols.
+Categorization Tables are tab delmited text files with three required columns: the field name, the field value, and the category name.
+The table should contain a row header and the category names cannot contain spaces or symbols.

 OSM Categorization
 ------------------